Convertify - free online image converter

 Does converting JPG to TIFF improve image quality?

-No. JPEG compression permanently discards detail during encoding — that data is gone forever.
+No. JPEG compression permanently discards detail during encoding, and that data is gone forever.
 Converting to TIFF preserves exactly what remains and prevents further degradation in subsequent edits, but it cannot recover lost information.

 Why is my TIFF file so much larger than the JPG?